 Photo by Bibiana Huang Matheis

-The wife-and-husband duo of Valerie and Ben Turner have taken it upon themselves to preserve and popularize this rich style of country blues through performances and workshops.
-Valerie Turner, a native New Yorker with southern roots in Virginia and Georgia, plays fingerstyle guitar and also dabbles with washboard, spoons, and banjo.
-Ben Turner, born in Trinidad, keeps the beat on washboard with a variety of brushes and thimbles, and occasionally chimes in on bones or harmonica.
+The wife-and-husband duo of Valerie and Ben Turner have taken it upon themselves to preserve and popularize this rich style of country blues.
+Valerie, a native New Yorker with southern roots in Virginia and Georgia, plays fingerstyle guitar and also dabbles with washboard, spoons, and banjo.
+Ben, born in Trinidad, keeps the beat on washboard with a variety of brushes and thimbles, and occasionally chimes in on bones or harmonica.